The SIE program encompasses many unique opportunities for CMC students. Below are some quick details of the most notable of these opportunities.

 Mgrublian Center for Human Rights Internship Program: The Mgrublian Center for Human Rights Internship Program provides student grants to support projects that engage undergraduates in the field of human rights.
 The internships cover a wide range of activities, including: working for organizations that promote human rights or raise awareness about related issues; undertaking research for a scholarly project (including senior theses); and developing an independent program in a field related to human rights studies.
 All Mgrublian recipients are encouraged to register for at least transcript notation course (INT 98).
 Students are encouraged to submit proposals from domestic or international organizations who meet the criteria for this program.
 Please see the Mgrublian Center’s page for more details.

-Peter Adams International Internship Program sponsored by the Keck Center for International and Strategic Studies: The Keck Center for International and Strategic Studies offers financial assistance for students to participate in an international learning and work experience related to career plans.
-The Program is open to all CMC sophomores and juniors and preference is given to International Relations majors.
+Keck Center for International and Strategic Studies Internship Program: The Keck Center for International and Strategic Studies offers financial assistance for students to participate in an international learning and work experience related to career plans.
+The Program is open to all CMC first years, sophomores, and juniors and preference is given to International Relations majors.
 Internships must be international in substance but may be international or domestic in location.
 For example, a student could receive Keck Center support for an internship at the Department of State in Washington, D.C.
-Internships may be with government departments, non-governmental organizations, and private corporations.
+Internships may be with government departments, international organizations, non-governmental organizations, and think tanks.
+The Center also manages the selection process for internships with UNICEF and the National Endowment for Democracy.
 Please see the Keck Center website for more details.